ashtonkellis/32-redux-middleware-combine-reducers/README.md

 ###### middleware
 * Add a redux-reported middleware to your store
-  * it should log acctions and the state updates
+  * it should log actions and the state updates
   * it should wrap the updating of the store in a `try/catch` and gracefully log errors

 ##### Components